Player Controls Framework

 above the control.
 This particular example opens the dialog immediately, so it

 will appear already opened when the player renders.
-The mountDialog method
+The mountDialog

 will run the first time a dialog is opened.